Gaussian random projections of convex cones: approximate kinematic formulae and applications: Main results

 Let $m,n$ be two positive integers, $K$ be a closed convex cone in $\R^n$.
 We reserve the notation $G \in \R^{m\times n}$ for a standard Gaussian matrix in that

-We will be interested in the stochastic behavior of the \emph{Gaussian random projection} of $K\subset \R^m$, defined as
+We will be interested in the stochastic behavior of the \emph{Gaussian random projection} of $K\subset \R^n$, defined as

 The study of the stochastic behavior of Gaussian random projections has a long history in the high dimensional probability literature; see e.g., \cite{pisier1989volume,ledoux2013probability,boucheron2013concentration,artstein2015asymptotic,vershynin2018high} for textbook treatments on this topic.

-The lasting interest in the theory and idea of (Gaussian) random projections is also partly due to its wide applications in applied problems arising from signal processing, statistics and computational mathematics; the interested readers are referred to, e.g., \cite{vempala2001random,achlioptas2003database,candes2006near,dasgupta2008random,baraniuk2009random,lopes2011more,dahl2013large,durrant2015random,cannings2017random} for a highly in-exhaustive, but diverse list of concrete applications.
+The lasting interest in the theory and ideas of (Gaussian) random projections is partly due to their wide applications in problems arising from signal processing, statistics, and computational mathematics.
+Interested readers are referred to, e.g., \cite{vempala2001random,achlioptas2003database,candes2006near,dasgupta2008random,baraniuk2009random,lopes2011more,dahl2013large,durrant2015random,cannings2017random} for a highly non-exhaustive but diverse list of related applications.

+To provide some concrete applied and statistical context for studying the particular form of (\ref{def:GT}), we consider below two examples arising from convex-constrained statistical estimation problems.